5 Steps to Becoming a CPA in Nebraska

 Nashville, TN 37219-8469

 c.
-Enroll in the necessary classes.
+Meet CPA degree and curriculum requirements.
 For CPA licensure Nebraska requires a bachelor’s degree and 150 semester hours/225 quarter hours of college education that includes:

 - At least 30 semester/45 quarter hours in subjects related to accounting.
 These courses must be post-basic accounting subjects including: